1. Getting Started: Part I

 • RC Transmitters with PPM Output to a USB Interface: Any transmitter that outputs a PPM signal that connects to your computer through a compatible USB interface and reports as a named joystick device on your computer, i.e., an interface that can be seen in the Windows Game Controller gadget like shown above.

 • RC Transmitters with a Built-In Direct USB Joystick: These transmitters connect directly to your PC as a USB game controller.
-For example, Spektrum NX series transmitters offer a Game Controller mode in their USB Settings menu.
+For example, Spektrum® NX series, OpenTX/EdgeTX radios (e.g., Radiomaster, Flysky, FrSky, Jumper), and many others offer a Game Controller mode in their USB Settings menu.
 This direct connection method is covered in Approach 3 of this setup guide.

 • PC Game Controllers: While some game controllers work with SeligSIM, they are not recommended.
 For the best experience, use controllers specifically designed for RC simulators.